 After graduating from Drexel University, I worked as an in-house designer for Thomas Jefferson University Hospital and as an art director for a Philadelphia ad agency whose clients included Temple University, Philadelphia Gas Works and Maria Isaak Nevelson, the granddaughter of artist Louise Nevelson.

 Fast forward to my mid-twenties where, amid the Illinois cornfields and a fit of emotional angst, I returned to writing.
 This time as a healing outlet through poetry.
 Working in a library added to my creative frenzy.

 I acquired some freelance design clients while I painted, wrote book reviews for an online magazine, published a few poems and performed the voiceover of Daisy the Pig for a children’s educational CD.
 (I would love to do more kid voiceovers in the future!)
 I sent my first pieces out to magazines and entered contests including one that resulted in a published—and paid—piece for Natural Health magazine.

 From there I moved to Rhode Island (by way of Portland, Oregon) and the world of blogging.
-I started my eco-themed mommy blog before it was fashionable, while spending eight years as the Communications and Graphics Manager for Save The Bay, a position that also offered many opportunities for writing and playing outside.
+I started my Eco-Mothering blog before it was fashionable, while spending eight years as the Communications and Graphics Manager for Save The Bay, a position that also offered many opportunities for writing and playing outside.

 WRITING feeds my soul.
 It’s more fun than cubicle calisthenics.
 And in the end, I really want to empower children, inspire adults and make everyone laugh.